preespp/EC463_Team_21_Grocery_Robot/README.md

 # Team_21_Grocery_Robot

-Our group’s vision is to make everyday shopping more efficient and inclusive, and we aim to address these issues that would benefit both owners and customers through an intelligent, multi-functional robotic system to improve shelf management and customer experience.
+Our group’s vision is to make everyday shopping more efficient and inclusive.
+We aim to address issues that would benefit both owners and customers through an intelligent, multi-functional robotic system to improve shelf management and customer experience.
+Our final delivery would be a multi-wheel robot with functional robotic arm(s), sensors, cameras, and artificial intelligence to assist in employee stocking and customer shopping.

 <p align="center">
 <img src="./images/thisismyteam.png" width="50%">